 New & Renovation

-Our team, WTW Architects and Ballard King & Associates and Water Technologies, Inc., was selected by the USC Township Commissioners to provide a Market Analysis, and demographic summary of the service area for a new Community Center with Aquatic facility.
+Our team, WTW Architects, Ballard King & Associates and Water Technologies, Inc., was selected by the USC Township Commissioners to provide a Market Analysis and demographic summary of the service area for a new Community Center with Aquatic facility.
 The analysis included meeting with stakeholders, community members, members of the USC Ad Hoc Committee, Commissioners, and Staff to research the viability of a proposed facility.
 Our study included validating the Ad Hoc Committees findings, reviewing operating costs, staffing, and capital costs for a proposed facility.

 Upper St. Clair, PA

 The Community Center is a 37,000-square-foot facility located in Peterswood Park adjacent to recreation fields and Arrowhead Trail.
 The facility includes an outdoor multipurpose court for basketball, soccer and deck hockey, and a new softball field.

 This project is a renovation and addition to the HPER building and creates a connection to the Ewing Hall field house.
 It forms a new northern gateway to the campus, in addition to highlighting the fitness center and offers full views of the main lawn from within.

 This project inserted a high energy recreation program into an early 1900s Georgian Architecture building, located within the main quad of historic buildings on a semi-rural campus.